vsergeyev/loudml-grafana-app/docs/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/bxfU1N3ut70/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="850" border="10" /></a>

-Loud ML (https://loudml.io/) uses Tensor Flow and Keras as a backend.
+<a href="https://loudml.io/">Loud ML</a> use a Tensor Flow and Keras as a backend.
 It works with VAE models, combines the best of unsupervised and supervised learning.
-Based on a work "Unsupervised Anomaly Detection via Variational Auto-Encoderfor Seasonal KPIs in Web Applications" (https://arxiv.org/pdf/1802.03903.pdf) algorythm is best suitable to closely monitor various KPIs (DB connections, page views, number of online users, number of orders, etc).
+Based on a work "Unsupervised Anomaly Detection via Variational Auto-Encoderfor Seasonal KPIs in Web Applications" algorythm is best suitable to closely monitor various KPIs (DB connections, page views, number of online users, number of orders, etc).

 Per ML algorythm documentation: